Doctor of Ministry

 Graduates will be able to:

-- Articulate a biblically informed and theologically reasoned understanding of the helping relationship that is consistent with the student's faith tradition and the needs of the student's chosen ministry setting.
+- Students will develop biblically informed and theologically reasoned ministry solutions that are consistent with the student's faith tradition and the needs of the student's chosen ministry setting.

-- Display knowledge of the nature and causes of interpersonal conflict and strategies to resolve disputes and achieve resolution and reconciliation among parties in ministry settings.
+- Students will develop strategies to resolve disputes and achieve resolution and reconciliation among parties in ministry settings.

-- Formulate an awareness of the diversity found in ministry, and an ability to work effectively with differences of religious beliefs (or none), denominational differences, racial and ethnic differences, generational differences and gender differences.
+- Students will collaborate with individuals and communities who exhibit differences of religious beliefs (or none), denominational differences, racial and ethnic differences, , and gender differences.

-- Acquire the specific skills required for competent practice of ministry in a variety of settings.
+- Students will communicate competently within their practice of ministry in a variety of settings.

 The Standard Track of the D.Min. program is designed for students seeking to prepare for vocational or bi-vocational ministry.
 Foundational courses provide an introduction and overview to the various disciplines required for effective ministry leadership.
 Ministry skills courses, advanced ministry studies courses, and the final project further integrate biblical and theological perspectives into the practice of ministry.
 Students can have the opportunity to gain lifelong learning skills that will enable them to continue their personal, intellectual and professional growth.